bertofurth/Seagate-Central-Samba/INSTRUCTIONS_CROSS_COMPILE.md

 # INSTRUCTIONS_CROSS_COMPILE.md
-Instructions for cross compiling samba v4.14.6 for the Seagate Central NAS

 ## Summary
 This is a guide that describes how to cross compile replacement samba software suitable for installation on a Seagate Central NAS device.

+Manual installation of the cross compiled software is covered by **INSTRUCTIONS_MANUALLY_INSTALL_BINARIES.md**

-Installation of the cross compiled software is covered by
+Installation of the cross compiled software using the easier but less flexible firmware upgrade method is covered by **INSTRUCTIONS_FIRMWARE_UPGRADE_METHOD.md**

-**INSTRUCTIONS_MANUALLY_INSTALL_BINARIES.md**

-and

-**INSTRUCTIONS_FIRMWARE_UPGRADE_METHOD.md**

 This procedure has been tested to work on the following building